-The key to a happy and strong family are meaningful family traditions.
-This is the ultimate list of over 101 family ritual ideas to create a happy home.
+What are some family traditions?
+Look no further.
+This is the ultimate list of traditions--over 101 family ritual ideas to create a happy home.

 My grandmother made homemade donuts for my mom as a child.
 My mother made them for us, and now we are 3rd and 4th generation "spudnut" makers who look forward to this annual Fall tradition!
 And you better believe we take this same photo each year!